AD18/Multi-channel-Filter-bank-using-Systolic-arrays/README.md

 **What the simulator visualizes**:

 * Filter taps (tap index vs coefficient magnitude).
 These show the impulse response of each filter and (usually) reveal symmetry (linear phase).
-* Frequency response (magnitude in dB) of each filter (via an FFT or via `scipy.signal.freqz` on the float coefficients) — shows the passband and stopband.
+* Frequency response (magnitude in dB) of each filter (via an FFT or via `scipy.signal.freqz` on the float coefficients) which shows the passband and stopband.
 * Time-domain outputs for Python vs Verilog for selected filters.

 > See the `Output Verifier` section below for the code that performs the reference convolution and the comparison.